Flight-Log/flight-log-be/README.md

 ## Usage

 Once the development server is running, you can start interacting with the API endpoints using tools like cURL, Postman, or your web browser.
-This API is also deployed on Heroku (links in [RESTful Endpoints section](#restful-endpoints) above).

 ## Contributors